webqit/quantum-js/README.md

   connectedCallback() {
     // Initial rendering
     this._state = this.render();
-    // Static reflect at click time
+    // Static reflection at click time
     this.addEventListener('click', () => {
       this.count++;
-      //Observer.set(this, 'count', this.count + 1);
     });
   }